 Media

 Media are any digital objects (such as photographs, sound recordings, or three-dimensional renderings of objects) that can be related to data items in Arctos.
-Thus, they are essentially anything that can be identified with a Uniform Resource Identifier (URI) and (optionally) related to a primary key in a major table (examples).
-This arrangement allows us to relate photographs of anatomical features to specimens, sound recordings to collecting events, text files to agents, and any number of possibilities.
-A special class of Media paginates multi-page documents (e.g., JPG field notebook scans), allowing browsing and PDF creation.
-TAGs identify user-selected areas of image media, and further relate these areas to specimens, places, and people.
-Media may be created autonomously, as part of a specimen record, or bulkloaded.
-Additionally, specialized tools exist for rapid imaging of herbaria and paleontological collections, including ancillary data in the form of accession and locality cards.
+Thus, they are essentially anything that can be identified with a Uniform Resource Identifier (URI) and (optionally) related to a primary key in a major table.
+This arrangement allows us to relate photographs of anatomical features to records, sound recordings to collecting events, text files to agents, and any number of possibilities.
+A special class of Media paginates multi-page documents (e.g., JPG field notebook scans), allowing book-like browsing.
+TAGs identify user-selected areas of image media, and further relate these areas to records, places, and people.
+Media may be created autonomously, as part of a catalog record, or bulkloaded.
+Additionally, specialized tools have been built to support rapid imaging of herbaria and paleontological collections, including capture of ancillary data in the form of accession and locality cards.
 Data about media are stored in three tables:

 Fields in table Media